Leshy: Lifestyle

-Leshy the god might come into conflict with other, smaller leshy, as well as demons, water spirits, field spirits, and house spirits.
+Leshy the god might come into conflict with other, smaller spirits, as well as demons, water spirits, field spirits, and house spirits.
 Leshy takes care of the forest and protects it.
 He acts as the shepherd of all woodland creatures, depicted as an old man with a staff in his hand.
-He herds the animals, ensures their nourishment, defends them from hunters and fires.
+He herds the animals, ensures their nourishment, and defends them from hunters and fires.
 Leshy governs the animals under his dominion as his own property.
 He may gamble them away in a game of cards to another forest spirit, which served as a mystical explanation for mass animal migrations such as squirrels and hares.
-Leshy is often portrayed as the patron of only one or a few species of wild animals, most commonly bears and wolves (Leshy can manifest as a white wolf - the pack leader).
+Leshy is often portrayed as the patron of only one or a few species of wild animals, most commonly bears and wolves (Leshy can manifest as a white wolf – the pack leader).

 A series of dates in the folk calendar are associated with Leshy.
-The presence of multiple leshy was particularly common before Great Lent, Palm Sunday, and on the night of Ivan Kupala on June 24 (July 7).
-Leshy, like other spirits, celebrate the arrival of spring and Easter (the best gift for leshy being an Easter egg).
+The presence of multiple Leshy was particularly common before Great Lent, Palm Sunday, and on the night of Ivan Kupala on June 24 (July 7).
+Leshy, like other spirits, celebrate the arrival of spring and Easter (the best gift for Leshy being an Easter egg).
 On George's Day in Spring, April 23 (May 6), or around St. Nicholas' Day, May 9 (May 22), shepherds could make agreements with Leshy.
 Hunters made agreements with Leshy on Easter and on the night of Ivan Kupala.
 On the night of Agafon the Monk, August 22 (September 4), Leshy would leave the forest and run through the villages, causing mischief in general.
 Peasants would guard sheaves of wheat from Leshy at night, walking around in a circle with a poker, as if enclosing the wheat with a fence.
 The Feast of the Cross, September 14 (September 27), was also considered a special day for Leshy, when they would drive forest animals into special places to play cards with them.
-Peasants would avoid going into the forest on this day so as not to stumble upon the gathering of leshy.
+Peasants would avoid going into the forest on this day so as not to stumble upon the gathering of Leshy.

 On St. Erofey's Day, October 4 (October 17), Leshy would stop wandering through the forest, as they would sink into the ground for the winter.
 Leshy would become agitated, causing winds, digging up the earth, and scattering animals.
 It was considered dangerous to go into the forest on this day.
 Leshy would only reappear in the spring, when the snow began to melt.
 However, according to equally prevalent beliefs, Leshy would remain in the forest during the winter, causing blizzards.
 Like other unclean spirits, Leshy could manifest themselves during the Christmas season.